books

 Lundin, Cody.
 (September 2007).
 When All Hell Breaks Loose

 This book is available in Kindle and paperback editions.
 It teaches readers how to prepare for disasters.
-It also features survival psychology and the skills needed to negotiate a tragedy.
-In addition, it provides basic knowledge on gathering food, energy resource, light options, shelter, and others.
-Finally, as with the specs, it is 450 pages and was published by Gibbs-Smith.
+It also covers survival psychology and the skills needed to navigate a tragedy.
+Additionally, it provides essential knowledge on gathering food, energy resources, lighting options, shelter, and more.
+Finally, it spans 450 pages and is published by Gibbs-Smith.